stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-3-ha-dns/jump-box-access.md

 ## 🚀 Next Step

-The jump box workflow provides a clean administrative path now and will fit naturally into the later **remote access** phase of the project.
+This access workflow supports the HA DNS layer now and will fit naturally into later remote access and segmentation phases.